juliacodez/nodered-workshop/content/Voice Calls/_index.md

 1. First we need to receive the incoming call voice webhook so add a **voice webhook** node from the "input" section to your canvas.
 This node is very similar to the HTTP input node we used in the SMS flow - with a few extras for working with Nexmo Voice Webhooks.

-2. Configure the voice webhook node with a method of **GET** and a url of `/answer`.
+2. Configure the voice webhook node with a method of **GET** and a URL of `/answer`.
 This URL matches with the value we configured in the dashboard when creating the application.

     Now we can start to build the NCCO that we will return to the incoming call.
 An NCCO is a series of actions, each action is available as a darker green node in the Nexmo section of the palette.
 For our first call we will use a **talk** action to read some text followed by a **stream** action to play a sound file.
 You can connect as many actions together as you need to for your call, and you can have multiple actions of the same type eg **talk** -> **stream** -> **talk**.
   {{% notice tip %}}